While your marketing efforts might get you a vast client base, it is customer engagement that ensures their loyalty.

-Studies have shown that people tend to return to the companies who try to develop some relationship with them to make them feel connected.
+Studies have shown that people tend to return to companies that try to develop some relationship with them to make them feel connected.

-People who receive feedbacks and timely replies from companies are more likely to make purchases from the same company.
+People who receive feedback and timely replies from companies are more likely to make purchases from the same company.

 This helps in growing a loyal consumer following as well as growing the brand value and getting a good market reputation.